cardano-scaling/hydra/docs/monthly/2023-06-monthly.md

 #### Commits from external wallet [#215](https://github.com/input-output-hk/hydra/issues/215)

-The team introduced `Fuel` some time ago as it was an easy workaround but the intention was to remove it and have a proper way of choosing which utxos can be spent inside of a Head.
-After the work of being able to commit multiple utxos is done we wanted to tackle first committing _regular_ utxos externaly and build upon that to also include script utxos.
+The team started to mark _fuel_ some time ago as it was an easy workaround to distinguish UTxOs that can be committed into a head apart from regular outputs holding ADA to pay for fees - the socalled _fuel_.
+However, this required users to "send funds" they want to commit first to the `hydra-node`s internal wallet and involved additional steps in tagging such outputs with a special datum hash

-The new REST server was introduced for the purpose of _drafting_ a commit transaction.
-The clients would request such draft transaction by sending a POST request at `/commit` path and hydra-node would respond with a transaction already signed by the internal wallet.
-Now the responsibility of signing and submitting this transaction has shifted from hydra-node to the client.
+To commit from external wallets, a new API endpoint was introduced for the purpose of _drafting_ a commit transaction.
+The clients would request such draft transaction by sending a POST request to `/commit` and the `hydra-node` would respond with a transaction already authorized by the internal wallet.
+If the commit involved user funds (empty commits are still possible), then the client applicatin would need to sign the transaction using the corresponding signing key.
+Also, submitting this transaction has shifted from `hydra-node` to the client.

-This reduces the custodial aspect of hydra-node since now the clients can use whatever key they own, not known by the hydra-node, to do a commit step and hydra-node no longer has the access to all user funds used in the Head protocol.
+This removes direct custody of `hydra-node` over user funds since clients can now use whatever key they own, not known to the `hydra-node`, to do a commit step and no single `hydra-node` has access to user funds used in the Head protocol.

-Outcome of this chunk of work is that:

- - The `Fuel` is now deprecated with the intention of completely removing it in the future.

- - Hydra clients can submit one or multiple utxos sitting at public key address using Hydra REST server.

- - There is a PR in review that enables the same for script utxos and makes sure clients are not trying to commit one of the internal wallet's utxos.

-Further developments:

-- Use OpenAPI for the REST server documentation since AsyncAPI is not the right tool to describe synchronous requests.

-- Update the TUI client and the demo instructions

-- Update the documentation to remove `Fuel` completely

-- ADR to cover potential architecture changes
+Within this work package, _marking fuel_ became deprecated and all UTxOs owned by the internal wallet are considered fuel.
+Fuel marking wil be completely removed in the future.
+Furthermore, we started using a good old HTTP-based API for the new query (so far it was only WebSocket-based), which prompts a potential shift to using OpenAPI as API specification since AsyncAPI does not describe synchronous requests well.

 #### Benchmark performance of Hydra Head [#186](https://github.com/input-output-hk/hydra/issues/215)